simple-icons/simple-icons-font/README.md

 ### Manual Setup

-You can also [download the latest version of the package][npm-registry-tarball-link] and copy the content of the `font` folder into your project.
+You can also [download the latest version of the package][latest-release] and copy the content of the `font` folder into your project.
 Then, reference the CSS file using a `link` tag in your HTML:

 ```html
 <link rel="stylesheet" href="/path/to/simple-icons.min.css" type="text/css">